RTChou/RTChou.github.io/_pages/about.md

 About me
 ======

 Data Scientist and Ph.D.
 Candidate with over 6 years of proficiency in machine learning, data science, and statistical analysis.
 Extensive experience in collaborating and communicating with experts from interdisciplinary fields.
-Passionate about crafting innovative AI and ML solutions, staying up-to-date with technology advancements, and emphasizing model interpretability for transparent and explainable results.
+Passionate about crafting innovative AI and ML solutions, staying up-to-date with technology advancements such as generative AI, and emphasizing model interpretability for explainable results.

 Research projects
 ======